JesusFilm/core/apps/docs/docs/03-basics/03-frontend/05-visual-testing/index.md

 # UI Change Requests

-For smaller UI/UX changes, designer approval is not always required before merging to production.
-These changes must still be reviewed, either by QA or, in urgent cases, by another developer if no QA members are available.
+For minor UI/UX changes, designer approval is not always required before merging to production.
+However, these changes must still be reviewed — preferably by QA, or, in urgent cases, by another developer if QA is unavailable.

-The changes must undergo QA testing and code review.
-However, small visual changes do not necessarily need to wait for designer approval.

-Once the changes are merged to production, notify the designers.
-If they are not satisfied with the changes, they can create a ticket or request the changes to be reverted.
+All changes should undergo code review and QA testing.
+While small visual adjustments do not require prior designer approval, it’s important to notify the designer once the changes are in production.
+If designers are not satisfied with the changes, they can either request a reversion or create a ticket for further updates.

-If you're unsure whether a change qualifies as "small," it's a good indication to seek designer approval.
-Alternatively, send the changes to a QA member, who will let you know whether a designer's review is necessary.
+If you’re uncertain whether a change qualifies as “small,” it’s best to seek designer approval.
+Alternatively, send the changes to a QA member, who will determine whether a designer review is necessary.

-This process stems from the limited availability of our designers.
-However, as the Design team grows, this will need to be rereviewed.
+This process stems from the current limited availability of our designers.
+As the Design team expands, this policy will need to be revisited and updated.

 ## UI Tests